-But to be successful stopping the excuse mill is mission critical step 1.
+But to be successful stopping the excuse mill is mission-critical step 1.

 Don’t Underestimate Your Intelligence

-The author invites the readers to not underestimate your own intelligence as much as you don’t want to overestimate other people’s intelligence.
+Do not underestimate your own intelligence as much as you don’t want to overestimate other people’s intelligence.

 Schwartz also says that attitude is more important than IQ (read Emotional Intelligence) and, I would add, your intelligence is not cast in stone.

 You can change your brain and grow your skills.
-Also read how to develop a growth mindset.
+Also, read how to develop a growth mindset.